The information below may be of specific use to educational institutions and organizations.

 Partners in the International Student Program

 Citizenship and Immigration Canada (CIC) recognizes that the key to an effective and dynamic international student program is developing and maintaining strong partnerships with provincial educational authorities, institutions and organizations.
 For this reason CIC created the Advisory Committee on International Students and Immigration to bring together essential stakeholders in international education.
-In addition, CIC also works closely with other government departments, such as the Canada Border Services Agency, the Department of Foreign Affairs and International Trade (DFAIT) and Human Resources and Skills Development Canada (HRSDC), to develop coordinated strategies and promote international marketing efforts led by DFAIT.
+In addition, CIC also works closely with other government departments, such as the Canada Border Services Agency, the Department of Foreign Affairs, Trade and Development Canada (DFATD) and Employment and Social Development Canada (ESDC), to develop coordinated strategies and promote international marketing efforts led by DFATD.

 The Partner Portal is available to educational institutions, provinces and territories that are participating in the Off-Campus Work Permit Program.
 From the Partner Portal, users will be able to access the Electronic Notification System (ENS).